 At this juncture, he would recall, “All my success turned to ashes.”
+Old, old questions began to come to him unbidden as he lay awake at night: Who am I?
+Why am I here?
+What is life for?
+These questions followed him through years of inner turbulence that would see the breakup of his arranged marriage and eventually the painful separation from his sons.
 The death of his grandmother in the same year as Gandhi’s assassination prompted him to turn inward.
 Following Gandhi’s inspiration, he became deeply absorbed in the Bhagavad Gita, India’s best-known scripture, discovering for himself the divine ground of existence described in the verses he used in meditation.
 Ever the teacher, he wished to share with others these profound experiences, eventually developing the method of passage meditation that today is associated with his name.

 In 1959, the Fulbright exchange program offered him the opportunity to come to the United States.
 Soon he was giving talks on India’s spiritual tradition throughout the San Francisco Bay Area.
 At one such talk he met his future wife, Christine, with whom he established the organization that became the vehicle for his life’s work, the Blue Mountain Center of Meditation.

 Eknath Easwaran teaching what is thought to be the first credit course on meditation offered at a major university in the U.S. at U.C.
 Berkeley in 1968.